dfinity/portal/docs/developer-docs/integrations/https-outcalls/https-outcalls-how-to-use.md

 ## The API for sending HTTP outcalls

-As per the [Internet Computer Interface Specification](../../../references/ic-interface-spec), a canister can use the `http_request` method by [following construction](../../../references/ic-interface-spec#ic-http_request):
+As per the [Internet Computer interface specification](../../../references/ic-interface-spec), a canister can use the `http_request` method by [following construction](../../../references/ic-interface-spec#ic-http_request):

 ### The request
 The following parameters should be supplied for in the request: